Machine learning with neural networks: Gradient descent for linear units

 has the formal solution

-as you can verify by inserting Equation \eqnref{C5S5GradientWeights} into \eqnref{C5S5Output}.
-Here $\ma Q$ is the overlap matrix with elements
+This can be verified by inserting Equation \eqnref{C5S5GradientWeights} into \eqnref{C5S5Output}.
+Here $\ma Q$ is the overlap matrix with elements (Section \ref{sec:cp1}).

-(page \pageref{page:Q}).
 For the solution \eqnref{C5S5GradientWeights} to exist, the matrix $\ma Q$ must be invertible.
-This requires that $p \leq N$, because otherwise the pattern vectors are {\em linearly dependent} , and thus also the columns (or rows) of $\ma Q$.
-If the matrix $\ma Q$ has linearly dependent columns or rows it cannot be inverted.

-Let us assume that the patterns are linearly independent, so that the solution \eqnref{C5S5GradientWeights} exists.
+As mentioned in Section \ref{sec:cp1}, this requires that $p \leq N$, because otherwise the input-pattern vectors are {\em linearly dependent} , and thus also the columns (and rows) of $\ma Q$.
+If the matrix $\ma Q$ has linearly dependent columns or rows, it cannot be inverted.
+Let us assume that the input patterns are linearly independent, so that the solution \eqnref{C5S5GradientWeights} exists.
 In this case we can find the solution iteratively.
-To this end one defines the energy function
+To this end one defines the energy function This function is non-negative, and it vanishes when all ouputs equal the corresponding targets, for all patterns.

-Here $H$ is regarded as a function of the weights $w_{ij}$, unlike the energy function in Part \ref{part:I} which is a function of the state-variables of the neurons.
-The energy function (\ref{eq:Hw}) is non-negative, and it vanishes for the optimal $\wij$ if the pattern vectors $\ve x^{(\mu)}$ are linearly independent.
-This solution of the classification problem corresponds to the global minimum of $H$.
+The energy function (\ref{eq:Hw}) is regarded as a function of the weights $w_{ij}$, unlike the energy function in Part \ref{part:hopfield} which is a function of the state-variables of the neurons.
+The goal is now to find weights that minimise $H$.
+If the input patterns are linearly independent, $H$ vanishes at the global miminum, corresponding to the desired solution of the problem (Exercise 5.1).
+Let us use {\em gradient descent} to minimise $H$,

-To find the global minimum of $H$ one uses {\em gradient descent} : one repeatedly updates the weights by adding increments

-The small parameter $\eta>0$ is the learning rate .
-The negative gradient points in the direction of steepest descent of $H$.
-The idea is to take many downhill steps until one hopefully (but not necessarily) reaches the global minimum.